 Note: The following parts are not supplied if you purchased the KXBC3 Battery Charger/Real Time Clock option with your Kit.
 The KXBC3 replaces the battery retainer so these components are not needed.

 KX3RET BATTERY RETAINER COMPONENTS

 ILLUSTRATION DESCRIPTION QTY.
-ELECRAFT PART NO. The state of the s Battery Retainer 1 E100440 • CP Board Shield 1 E100444
+ELECRAFT PART NO.

+Battery Retainer 1 E100440

+CP Board Shield 1 E100444